marco262/my_wiki/data/sandpoint/gm_notes/glass-and-wrath.md

 Delve into small talk between Aldern and the PCs, and hint at Aldern's internal struggle and his self-hatred.
 Talk about how he envies the PCs, how he wishes he could be as brave and selfless and honest as them.
 Turn on the waterworks when you can.

+## The Aftermath

+Following the week after the Glassworks fire, the party will have to deal with multiple citizens of Sandpoint either coming to them for help or causing problems:

+* Bethana will approach the party, begging to hear what's happened with Ameiko, and if they found any trace of her

 ## Return of the Sheriff

 Sheriff Hemlock will return 7 days after he left (6 days after the Glassworks fire).
 He will return with [Roland Hart](^sandpoint/roland_hart.jpg), a vice justice under Justice Ironbriar to keep an eye on the regiment of soldiers Sheriff Hemlock brought back.